 Choosing the best CRM for your small business can seem like a big decision, especially if it’s your first system.
-There are so many CRMs out there: which one is best for your business?
+CRM stands for Customer Relationship Management and there are so many of them: which one is best for your business?
 What features do you need?
 And how much should you budget to pay for your CRM system as a small company, freelancer, or startup?

 With a well-chosen CRM at the core of your business, you are in the best position to organize your sales pipeline, deliver top-quality customer service, and scale your business.

 Here’s everything we’ve researched so you don’t have to trawl the internet answering your questions and finding the best solution for you.

 Getting the facts straight on CRMs: what you need to know

 A CRM system, or just CRM, is short for customer relationship management.
 It’s software that tracks interactions with prospects and customers.